 Ape Canyon Trail is a 9.7 mile lightly trafficked out and back trail located near Stevenson, Washington that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, camping, birding, and mountain biking and is accessible from May until November.
+The trail is primarily used for hiking, camping, birding, and mountain biking and is best used from May until November.

 This is an incredible trail.
 Safe to say there is nothing quite like this anywhere in the states.
 You climb through a forest that somehow survived the blast of St. Helens with views getting better and better the farther you climb.
-Then, you pop out of the woods and begin traversing the Plains of Abr.
+Then, you pop out of the woods and begin traversing the Plains of Abraham.

 yep bad ass hike you can go all day hiking around on St. Helens you get to see the Old Mud Flows and how much that explosion scarred the land and you get to see the start of the Plains of Abraham so much to do on this hike it's what you make out of it